ph1p/vuepress-jsdoc/README.md

 ## Custom readme

 You can easily add a custom path to your readme by using the `--readme ./path/to/file.md` parameter.
 If you move a `README.md` inside your source folder, it should resolve it automatically.
-You can set the title by passing it to the `sidebarTree('Mainpage title')` function.
+You can set the title by passing it to the `sidebarTree('Mainpage title')` function inside your `./.vuepress/config.js`.

+Once the README.md has been added, it is no longer overwritten!
+If you want it overwritten, set `--rmPattern=./documentation/code/README.md`

 ## @vuepress comment block